alogic0/SASL-compiler/README.md

 ### Current state of the project.

 Only the lexer is written now.
-How to write a parser in a right way I do not know yet.
+How to write a parser in a right way I don't know yet.